leggedrobotics/euler-cluster-guide/README.md

 ## 📄 License

-This guide is provided by the Legged Robotics Lab at ETH Zurich for educational purposes.
+This guide is provided by the Robotics Systems Lab (RSL) at ETH Zurich for educational purposes.

 ---

-*Maintained by the Legged Robotics Lab, ETH Zurich*
+*Maintained by the Robotics Systems Lab (RSL), ETH Zurich*